Serrin/Celestra-beta/README.md

 `Array.prototype.toSpliced();` | The toSpliced() method of an Array instance is the copying version of the splice() method.
 It returns a new array with some elements removed and/or replaced at a given index.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toSpliced)!
 `Array.prototype.with();` | The with() method of an Array instance is the copying version of using the bracket notation to change the value of a given index.
 It returns a new array with the element at the given index replaced with the given value.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/with)!
 `crypto.randomUUID();` | The randomUUID() method of the Crypto interface is used to generate a v4 UUID using a cryptographically secure random number generator.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID)!
+`Error.isError();` | The Error.isError() static method determines whether the passed value is an Error or DOMException.
+For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/isError)!
 `globalThis;` | The "global" property of the global object, a writable, configurable, non-enumerable alias of `window`/`self`.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)!
 `Map.groupBy();` | The Map.groupBy() static method groups the elements of a given iterable using the values returned by a provided callback function.
 The final returned Map uses the unique values from the test function as keys, which can be used to get the array of elements in each group.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/groupBy)!
 `Object.groupBy();` | The Object.groupBy() static method groups the elements of a given iterable according to the string values returned by a provided callback function.
 The returned object has separate properties for each group, containing arrays with the elements in the group.
 For more information please read the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/groupBy)!